-Unique historical novel: "The Christmas Victory"
+Unique Historical Novel: "The Christmas Victory"

-My 5th published book--a unique historical novel:
+My 4th main published book--a unique inspirational historical fiction novel:

-How I came to write my new historical novel:
+How I came to write this novel:

-Taken from the foreward:
+Taken from the foreword:

 Secondly, when I was in Seminary, circa 1974, The Lord began to give me insight into the meaning of Isaiah 7:14 from the use of language and context.
 I came up with a unique interpretation which I did not find anywhere else, but which I found to be extremely practical.